revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 ---

-33. Is it possible to change the value of any variable defined in the class implementing an interface?
+33.Is it possible to change the value of any variable defined in the class implementing an interface?

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)